juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 ## Collect Mount Pod logs using EFK {#collect-mount-pod-logs}

-Troubleshooting CSI Driver usually involves reading Mount Pod logs, if [checking Mount Pod logs in real time](./troubleshooting.md#check-mount-pod) isn't enough, consider deploying an EFK (Elasticsearch + Fluentd + Kibana) stack (or other suitable systems) in Kubernetes Cluster to collect pod logs for query.
+Troubleshooting CSI Driver usually involves reading Mount Pod logs, if [checking Mount Pod logs in real time](./troubleshooting.md#check-mount-pod) isn't enough, consider deploying an EFK (Elasticsearch + Fluentd + Kibana) stack (or other suitable systems) in Kubernetes Cluster to collect Pod logs for query.
 Taking EFK for example:

 - Elasticsearch: index logs and provide a complete full-text search engine, which can facilitate users to retrieve the required data from the log.
 For installation, refer to the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 - Fluentd: fetch container log files, filter and transform log data, and then deliver the data to the Elasticsearch cluster.
 For installation, refer to the [official documentation](https://docs.fluentd.org/installation).